alphagov/paas-team-manual/docs/architecture_decision_records/ADR003-AWS-credentials.md

 - Creation of Bootstrap Concourse instance
 - Running of `aws-account-wide-terraform`

+Using IAM profiles has the drawback that any process running on the VM can get the same credentials.
+This model does not play well when it is required to assign the credentials to specific processes running in different containers (e.g. concourse, CF apps, etc), as all the containers will have access to the AWS IAM profile.

 We'll need to maintain our own forks of some standard Concourse resources to add support for IAM roles and instance profiles because the maintainers don't wish to support this feature ([concourse/s3-resource/pull/22][]).